SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

         }
     }

-First we check if both targets support HealthData.
+First, we check if both targets support HealthData.
 If they do, we save the health of both in one variable each.
 We don't need to bother with ``Optional`` this time since we verified that ``HealthData`` is supported and the ``getOrCreate()`` method ensures that even if no data is present, default values are generated.